HOW TO PLANT AND CARE FOR DAHLIAS

-Plant in full sun using well-draining soil.
+Plant your dahlias in full sun, using soil that drains well.
 Avoid clay or any soil that clumps when wet.

-Provide plenty of room for your dahlias to grow: about 6-12 inches between plants.
-They don't like to share space!
+Give them plant of room to grow.
+Allow 6-12 inches between plants.
+Dahlias don't like to share space (kind of like teenagers).

-Stake your plants to provide support to blooming stalks.
-The best time is when they get to about 7-12 inches tall.
+Stake your plants to support blooming stalks.
+The best time to do this is when they get to be about 7-12 inches tall.

 Water deeply on a weekly basis.
 Wait until the top inch of soil is dry before the next watering.
-Make sure not to overwater your dahlias.
-Their tubers will rot if they receive too much moisture.
+Make sure not to overwater your dahlias!
+The tubers will rot if they receive too much moisture.

-For continuous blooms, make sure to deadhead!
-Remove spent flowers by following the flower stalk to the end, where you'll see the joint.
+Deadhead for continuous bloom.
+Remove spent flowers by following the flower stalk to the end, where you will see the joint.
 Cut the stem here.
 Remove any dead leaves at the bottom of the plant.

-By August: slow down or stop feeding altogether.
-Add additional soil if the top of the roots are exposed.
+By August, slow down or stop feeding your dahlias altogether.
+Be sure to add soil if the top of the roots are exposed.